Beat the Heat Poolside: Child Safety

 - Appropriate swimwear for child’s age, sunglasses, water shoes (traction/hot cement), and large brim hats.

 - Apply Sunscreen 30 minutes before entering the pool and every 2 hours after.

 - Regular hydration is key to a healthy, alert kid.
-Its best to offer water every time your child gets out of water, try to avoid caffeinated beverages as much as possible in the heat.
+It’s best to offer water every time your child gets out of the water, and try to avoid caffeinated beverages as much as possible in the heat.